reivax-boucoi/Electronic_Load/README.md

 ---

 ## Schematic and Layout
+The heart of the system is an Atmel AVR microcontroller with 32kB of Flash and 2k of SRAM.

 The schematic is available in a pdf and Eagle `.sch` format.
 The layout was done using the Eagle software.
 Gerbers, Eagle project files, top and bottom views are available on the `pcb` folder.
 PCBs were printed using JLCPCB service.